Does the Sheriff Serve Papers on the Weekend? What You Should Know

 How Delays in Serving Papers Can Affect Legal Proceedings

-When there is a delay in serving legal documents, the court may postpone the hearing or court date until the service of process is completed.
+When a delay occurs in serving legal documents, the court may postpone the hearing or court date until the service of process is completed.
 Delays in serving summons or complaints can extend the time before the defendant is required to respond.
 In time-sensitive cases, such as evictions or restraining orders, delays may cause the plaintiff to miss critical deadlines, potentially forfeiting their legal rights.

 If papers are not served within the statutory time limit, the case may be dismissed without prejudice, requiring the plaintiff to refile and start the process over.
-Remember that repeated attempts to serve papers or re-filing fees can increase the financial burden on the party initiating the process.
+Remember that repeated attempts to serve papers or refiling fees can increase the financial burden on the party initiating the process.
 Additionally, if papers are not served properly, the court may rule the service invalid, leading to further delays or the nullification of a default judgment.

 Legal Exceptions or Extensions in Case of Delays